ThorsteinnJonsson/lidar-slam/README.md

 A tightly-coupled LiDAR-inertial odometry and mapping system based on [FAST-LIO2](https://github.com/hku-mars/FAST_LIO).

-IMU measurements are preintegrated to propagate the state and covariance.
+IMU measurements are forward-integrated by a midpoint scheme to propagate the state and covariance.
 Each new scan is deskewed against that trajectory, voxel-downsampled, and registered to an incremental kd-tree map through point-to-plane residuals with a Mahalanobis outlier gate.
 The estimator is an iterated error-state EKF over a 23-DOF state
 ($[R, p, v, b_g, b_a, g, R_{ext}, p_{ext}]$, gravity on $S^2$).

 Datasets are read using a custom data loader and output is written to `.tum`-files.
 Omitting ROS was an intentional design choice to keep maximum flexibility.
 Visualization with Rerun can be enabled as a CMake option.

 All credit goes to FAST-LIO2 for the algorithm, this is merely a re-implementation from scratch.
-The only novel contribution in this implementation is the aforementioned Mahalanobis gating.\
+The only novel contribution in this implementation is the aforementioned Mahalanobis gating.

 ![Perspective view of the reconstructed map](doc/slam-hilti-exp21-perspective.png)